nyannss/mrushbot/README.md

 Automation for mrush.net!
 ⭐ Star if you like this! ⭐

-This content is provided for educational purposes only.
-It is not professional advice.
-The authors are not liable for any actions taken based on the information provided.
-Use at your own risk.
+⚠️ This content is provided for educational purposes only.
+The author is not responsible for any action taken based on anything provided.

+**USE AT YOUR OWN RISK**.

 ## Features
 - Auto Battle (Lair and Arena)